Young Driver Car Insurance

 What is car insurance?

 Having car insurance ensures you are covered financially if the worst were to happen to your car.
-This could be damage from an accident, theft, vandalisation and fire damage.
-It means you won't have to dig into your own pocket to pay for potentially huge repair or replacement costs.
+Such incidents could involve damage from an accident, theft, vandalisation and fire damage.
+Car insurance means you won't have to dig into your pocket to pay for potentially huge repair or replacement costs.

 Car insurance is a legal requirement for cars driving on public roads.
 You will be heavily penalised if you are found to be driving without insurance.
-The minimum level of cover you must legally have is third-party car insurance.
-This would cover the damage to another person's car, for example in a collision accident, but provides limited cover for your own vehicle.
+The minimum level of coverage you must legally have is third-party car insurance.
+Third-party insurance covers the damage to another person's car, for example, in a collision accident, but provides limited cover for your vehicle.

-Quotes from over 110 top UK providers
+Quotes from over 110 top UK insurance providers

 How much does car insurance cost?

 Car insurance is either made up of an annual or monthly premium.
-Annual premiums are paid in a single lump sum when a policy is taken out, monthly premiums will require a deposit and a monthly direct debit.
-There are many factors that come into play that will affect the cost of your car insurance.
+Annual premiums are paid in a single lump sum when a policy is purchased; monthly premiums require a deposit and a monthly direct debit.
+Many factors come into play that will affect the cost of your car insurance.
 It needn't cost the earth when you take the time to compare premiums.

 Why compare with Insuro?